TimFoe/BayesianLab/Bayes_OeAWSummerschool_Exercises_Solutions.md

 }
 ```

-1. Generate M=10000 draws and assess the approximation to the
+b.
+Generate M=10000 draws and assess the approximation to the
     *t*<sub>3</sub>-distribution.

 HINTs: